-- > Dress pant/slack (Chino or Dockers Style) solid-colored navy blue, black, gray, or tan. - No cargo pants, no corduroys, and no denim (except on designated jeans days). - No yoga pants, no tights, leggings, or jeggings (even if they have pockets) may be worn as pants. - > Pants must be worn at the waist, and fit the body properly in proportion to the waist, inseam, and length. - ➤ Shorts and Girls' Capris have the same rules as above and are allowed in September, October, May and June.
+- > Dress pant/slack (Chino or Dockers Style) solid-colored navy blue, black, gray, or tan. - > Pants with stretch material that allow for a tight fight are not permitted. - > Pants should not have jogger cuffs or have the appearance of joggers or sweatpants. - No denim (except on designated jeans days). - No yoga pants, no tights, leggings, or jeggings (even if they have pockets) may be worn as pants. - > Pants must be worn at the waist, and fit the body properly in proportion to the waist, inseam, and length. - > Shorts and Girls' Capris have the same rules as above and are allowed in September, October, May and June.
 The length of the shorts must be no shorter than 4" from the kneecap.